Jin-Jun-Mei/Advent_of_Code_2023/README.md

 This repository is organized by day, with each day's challenge having its own folder or file.
 Here's what you can expect in each:

-    Day 1/: Input data and solution for Day 1 challenge Day 2/: Input data and solution for Day 2 challenge ...
+    day 1/: Input data and solution for Day 1 challenge day 2/: Input data and solution for Day 2 challenge ...
-    Day 25/: Input data and solution for Day 25 challenge
+    day 25/: Input data and solution for Day 25 challenge